The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 • Dust off any excess flour from the dough after flattening it and wrapping it around the rolling pin before adding it to the pie pan.

-• Let the sweet potato pie sit for a while after it’s done to give the ingredients time to marry and time to stiffen.
+• Let the sweet potato pie sit for a while after it’s done to give the pie time to settle before digging in.
+I will make this at night for the next day so you have time to taste it at its best.

 Sweet Potato Pie Recipe